The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): Achieving the required surface and pointing accuracy

 \subsection{General approach}

 The science cases place very stringent requirements on the antenna design, considering the size of AtLAST and the exposure of its mechanical parts (especially M1 and M2) to the environment.
 Without compensation, structures of the size and weight of AtLAST will deform on scales that are orders of magnitude larger than the required accuracy of the optical surfaces and optical alignment.
-Therefore, the structural design of the reflectors and optical path components is an art of maintaining the correct shape of the optical geometry in the presence of deformations due to environmental loads (gravity, wind, thermal loads) as much as possible.
+Therefore, the structural design of the reflectors and optical path components is an art of maintaining the correct shape of the optical geometry in the presence of deformations due to environmental loads (gravity, wind, thermal loads) to within the {RMS HWFE} requirement.

-The approach to mitigate the deformations of the AtLAST telescope consists of two main steps: \begin{enumerate} \item Design and FE analysis of the static structure using structural engineering principles as described in \cite{BaarsKaercher2018} to achieve a baseline level of performance. \item Using sensors and actuators in a closed-loop control system to compensate for residual deformation beyond what can be achieved within the static structure.
+The approach to mitigate the deformations of the AtLAST telescope consists of two main steps: \begin{enumerate} \item Design and FE analysis of the static structure, using structural engineering principles described in \cite{BaarsKaercher2018} to achieve a baseline level of performance. {This includes the use of open-loop lookup-table-based compensation for the static deformations.} \item Using sensors and actuators in a closed-loop control system to compensate for residual deformation beyond what can be achieved within the static structure.
 This is expected to bring performance to a much higher level of accuracy.
-This approach is what is meant here when referring to the {\it ``metrology system''} in the context of the AtLAST project. \end{enumerate} Due to its size, AtLAST is one of the first submm telescopes where active, closed-loop compensation systems are mandatory to fulfill its essential scientific purpose.
-For example, the primary reflector surface requires an active system to adapt to the gravitational orientation and other environmental loads on $1-10$ seconds time scales.
+This approach is what is meant here when referring to the {``metrology system''} in the context of the AtLAST project. \end{enumerate} Due to its size, AtLAST is one of the first planned or operational (sub)millimeter telescopes where active, closed-loop compensation systems are mandatory to meet the demands on HWFE and pointing accuracy.
+For example, the primary reflector surface requires an active system to adapt to transient environmental loads on $1-10$ second timescales. \cite{Reichert2024} presents the technical flow-down from requirements to the final design concept for AtLAST from an engineering perspective, along with a more complete discussion of the structure and FEA.
 A more detailed overview of the closed-loop compensation concepts considered for AtLAST can be found in Sect.~\ref{sec:metrology_concepts}.
-A performance analysis using the finite element model described in Sect.~\ref{sec:perf_fe_hwfe_m1}~\&~\ref{sec:pointing_accuracy} was carried out to verify analytically the performance of the static design as the basis for the closed-loop compensation systems.
+The FEA model was used to verify the performance of the static design as a basis for the closed-loop compensation systems described in Sect.~\ref{sec:perf_fe_hwfe_m1}~\&~\ref{sec:pointing_accuracy}.